infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 Also, we obtain the best objective bound via [`objective_bound`](@ref JuMP.objective_bound(::InfiniteModel)) which becomes particularly useful solutions that are suboptimal.
-However, this method is not supported by all optimizers and in this case Ipopt one such optimizer.
+However, this method is not supported by all optimizers and in this case Ipopt is one such optimizer.

 ## Variable Queries
 Information about the optimized variables is gathered consistently in comparison